openebs-archive/openebs-docs/docs/architecture.md

 ### CLI

-All the management functions on OpenEBS can be carried out via `kubectl` as OpenEBS uses Custom Resources for managing all of its configuration and reporting the status of the components.
+All the management functions on OpenEBS can be carried out via `kubectl` as OpenEBS uses Custom Resources for managing all of its configurations and reporting the status of the components.

 In addition, OpenEBS also has released as alpha version `kubectl plugin` to help with providing information about the pools and volumes using a single command that aggregates the information obtained via multiple `kubectl` commands.